svlad-90/DLT-Message-Analyzer/md/regex_name_scripting/regex_name_scripting.md

 # Regex name scripting

-DLTMessageAnalyzer plugin supports regex name scripting.
+DLT Message Analyzer plugin supports regex name scripting.
 It means, that the provided regex name might be considered by the implementation of the plugin and used by it in this or that view.

 Currently, the following options are supported.